Betty J. Ronnau Obituary (1933 - 2022) Kearney Hub

 LEXINGTON - Betty J. Ronnau, 88, of Lexington died Sunday, Jan.
 9, 2022, at her home.
-Inurnment will be at a later date at Fort McPherson National Cemetery near Maxwell.
+Betty's wish was to be cremated and a service will be at Fort McPherson National Cemetery near Maxwell at a later date.
 Reynolds-Love Funeral Home in Lexington is in charge of arrangements.
+She was born June 21, 1933, in Webster County, Neb., to Vern and Pauline (Reeve) Kiehl.
+She married Darrel D. Giger on June 17, 1950.
+On Nov.
+5, 1962 Darrel preceded her in death.
+On Feb.
+2, 1964, Betty married Burdette (Ronnie) Ronnau.
+Burdette preceded her in death on Feb.
+7, 2013.
+Survivors include her two sons, Larry Giger of Bertrand and Michael Ronnau of Phoenix; three grandchildren; and three great-grandchildren.

 To offer your sympathy during this difficult time, you can now have memorial trees planted in a National Forest in memory of your loved one.